 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
 Preclinical studies and clinical studies for our drug candidates and additional research and development activities to discover and develop new drug candidates will require substantial funds to complete.
-As of March 31, 2023, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$83.4 million.
+As of June 30, 2023, we had capital resources consisting of cash, cash equivalents, and marketable securities of \$71.0 million.
 We believe that we will continue to expend substantial resources for the foreseeable future in connection with our programs, including the clinical development of UBX1325, and the development of any other drug candidates we may choose to pursue.
 These expenditures will include costs associated with conducting preclinical studies and clinical studies, obtaining regulatory approvals, and manufacturing and supply, as well as marketing and selling any products approved for sale.
 In addition, other unanticipated costs may arise.
 Because the outcome of any preclinical study or clinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our current drug candidates or any future drug candidates.

 In February 2022, we announced a restructuring to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
 These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
-We continue to support the Tie2 and Tie2/VEGF bispecific program through advanced candidate nomination; however, we have paused to focus resources on our more advanced UBX1325 program.

 Further, in May 2023, we announced a reduction in workforce to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
 These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
-In particular, this May 2023 restructuring seeks to enable the initiation and achievement of key data readouts for a head-to-head Phase 2b study to explore the efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
+In particular, this May 2023 restructuring seeks to enable the initiation and advancement of our head-to-head Phase 2b (ASPIRE) study to evaluate the safety and efficacy of UBX1325 in patients with DME as compared to aflibercept, to enable achievement of the 48-week readout of Part B of the ENVISION Phase 2 study in patients with AMD (which will include combination efficacy data of treatment with UBX1325 and aflibercept compared to aflibercept alone), and to optimize resource allocation, and additionally to extend our runway into the fourth quarter of 2024.
 We continue to support the Tie2 and Tie2/VEGF bispecific program through advanced candidate nomination; however, we have paused to focus resources on our more advanced UBX1325 program.

-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the fourth quarter of 2024, which will be used to advance UBX1325.